wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-12  Break the Siege.md

 #### Conclusion

 The Legion Standing of the City of Knives should be tracked after each Scene in order to determine the balance of power in the city.
 At the end, the Legion holding the city will be the one with the largest Legion Standing.

+### DM Notes

+- The players are presenting several scenarios as the siege progresses, each of which effects the balance of power for the area between the four legions.
+Success or failure for each will change the Legion Standing for the City of Knives as described in the sections below.
+- To start, the party is led to believe that the Legion of Freedom holds the city, as they're the ones protecting it from the Legion of Tyranny in the first few scenarios.
+But they soon discover that the Legion of Cruelty has the upper hand and is controlling things from within.
+- The Legion Standing of each legion may trigger certain Scenes to happen, or they can be started at DM discretion in a narratively satisfying way.

 ### References